litzinger/queue/README.md

 ## Coilpack

-If using the Redis driver, and Coilpack, in your `coilpack/.env file` add the following:
+If using the Redis driver, and Coilpack, in your `coilpack/.env file` add the following.
+This is what works if using DDEV, but you may need to make adjustments based on your environment configuration.

 ```dotenv
 REDIS_URL=""